felipedreis/felipedreis.github.io/_drafts/2023-11-22-code-abstractions.md

 * an engine is built taking in account the specification for the use, the building materials, etc. If something breaks, it has to be substitute for the most similar piece possible

+* most of people believes that databases are independent of business logic and entities.
+In theory, if you segregate interfaces of databases, you could swap your SGBD implementation without worring or touching the business logic

+* I can give arguments that goes in the opposite way.
+Your business requirements are strongly connect with your data representation, and swapping the data layer without big refactoring is almost impossible

+* take for example a sistem that I'm designing for managing bikes for a school.
+The app accept a student to book one or more bikes